DerekSelander/dsdump/docs/index.md

 * ARM64e disk pointers

 ---
-**Note:** You *should* be comfortable-ish with C before reading this article.
+**Note:** You *should* be comfortable-ish with C and `man`'ing Terminal documentation before reading this article.
 No worries if not though.
 This writeup takes its time explaining things, but there are a lot of concepts to go through.
 If you're brand new to this stuff, I'd recommend going through this article in chunks and **do the experiments**.

 If you know most of this stuff, I'd recommend just jumping to the appropriate section that you need to learn.